openpeeps/greskewel/README.md

 Greskewel provides a simple API to manage the lifecycle of an embedded Postgres instance directly from your Nim code.
 Also, is 100% compatible with the official Postgres client libraries!

+> [!NOTE]
+> All the binaries are automatically downloaded from Maven Repository https://mvnrepository.com/repos/central and stored in the provided directory.

 ## 😍 Key Features
 - Local Postgres instance without installation
 - Cross-platform support (Linux, macOS, Windows)